 How to Pitch Influencer Partnerships

-Find the Right Fit
+1. Find the Right Fit

-Follow your favorite influencers and see which brands they work with.
+Follow your customers’s favorite influencers to see which brands they work with.

-Forget about Followers
+2. Forget About Followers

 You can tell who you’ve contacted and who you need to follow up with.